cbosoft/rheometer/README.md

 }
 ```

-Setter modules are compiled in the same manner as controller modules:
+Setter modules are compiled with the same command as controller modules:

 ```bash
 $ make modules